Moo Goo Gai Pan

 Moo Goo Gai Pan or Mushroom and Chicken Stir Fry (蘑菇鸡片) is a quick and easy Chinese dish that’s so much better than takeout.
 Tender chicken slices are stir fried with mushrooms and vegetables for a healthy and delicious weeknight dinner idea that’s simple to make.

 Moo Goo Gai Pan is one of my favorite Asian stir fried chicken dishes, along with Chicken Teriyaki.
 I’ve tested countless ways to make this stir-fried chicken recipe over the years, and this version is the most foolproof.
 It’s a popular weekday dinner recipe.
-Some other great easy chicken dinner ideas include Honey Garlic Chicken, Chicken Teriyaki, Chicken Pad Thai, Chicken Potatoes and Green Beans, General Tso’s Chicken, Baked Chicken Fajitas and Lemon Chicken.
+Some other great easy chicken dinner ideas include Honey Garlic Chicken, Chicken Teriyaki, Chicken Pad Thai, Chicken Potatoes and Green Beans, General Tso’s Chicken, Sesame Chicken and Lemon Chicken.

 What is Moo Goo Gai Pan